polychromatist/FixedPoint/README.md

   #div(a, b, policy*, ignoreOverflow*, errorlevel*)
  \* optional.

- There are also trigonometric and exponential functions / operators with implementations in separate files.
+ There are also trigonometric and exponential functions / operators with implementations in separate files.\

- On ROBLOX, you can parent them as ModuleScripts to this ModuleScript and it will try to pick up on them.
+ On ROBLOX, you can parent them as ModuleScripts to this ModuleScript and it will try to pick up on them.\

- Otherwise, add below paths to these modules

- _MAX_RADIUS: note A1
+ \_MAX_RADIUS: note A1\

-   why not 15? you can try it. the divison implementation may exhibit unknown behavior at edge-case size large numerator (i.e. 9e14).
+   why not 15? you can try it. the divison implementation may exhibit unknown behavior at edge-case size large numerator (i.e. 9e14).\

-   why not 16? the value FLINTMAX = 2^53 (9007199254740992) is the last double that can represent an integer safely.
+   why not 16? the value FLINTMAX = 2^53 (9007199254740992) is the last double that can represent an integer safely.\
    16 refers to 16 digits, which FLINTMAX contains, so higher doubles are unsafe.

-   "what do you mean safely?" i mean that FLINTMAX + 1 == FLINTMAX. thus, it is not a safe integer.
+   "what do you mean safely?" i mean that FLINTMAX + 1 == FLINTMAX. thus, it is not a safe integer.\

  FixedPoint class: note A2